PREVIEW: THE GOUGE

 Mr. Humphrey reminded me a lot of an old history teacher I had in high school.
 Would I never be rid of things that reminded me of my chaotic life in Cypress Creek?
 Why couldn’t I block these things out?
 It was ages ago.

-Around the next turn, there was young Charlie Little coming toward me, hitting the sidewalk at full speed.
-Twelve years old, and always running late to get to the bus stop.
+Around the next turn, young Charlie Little was coming toward me, hitting the sidewalk at full speed.
+Twelve years old and always running late to get to the bus stop.

 Funny kid.
 Would he ever realize that he’d have an extra minute if he dropped his pop tart in the toaster before he tied his shoes?
-It’s amazing how kids can sometimes overlook the simplest of solutions sometimes.
+It’s amazing how kids can overlook the simplest of solutions sometimes.
 But who am I to talk?
-I’ve always really wanted kids of my own, but, well, the world can be cruel like that.
+I’ve always wanted kids of my own, but the world can be cruel like that.

-Which brings me to the final turn of my run, my favorite turn.
-That’s when I focus on my three-bedroom brick ranch nested in between two identical homes.
+Which brings me to the final turn of my run and my favorite.
+That’s when I focus on my three-bedroom brick ranch nestled in between two identical homes.
 Really, the only difference in the homes were the box numbers.
-My economical Ford Escape was sitting in the driveway; only fifteen more payments, and that baby was all mine.
-And on the front porch, my beautiful wife, Sloan, waiting to greet me with a cup of coffee.
-Sometimes she’d be standing by the door on colder mornings, but usually she’s sitting right on the concrete steps.
-But she wasn’t there.
+My economical Ford Escape was sitting in the driveway; only fifteen more payments and that baby was all mine.
+On the front porch usually stood my beautiful wife, Sloan, waiting to greet me with a cup of coffee.
+Sometimes, on colder mornings, she’d be standing by the door, but today she wasn’t there.
 It was irregular, and it unnerved me to the point that I slowed to a walk hoping to give her time to appear.
 But she didn’t.

-Things out of place don’t normally bother me, well, most of the time.
-Not to the point that I want to scratch my eyes out or anything, but there are things that you just want to work like clockwork.
-My morning routine was one of those things.
-I’d sometimes wondered if I had some mild version of OCD.
+Things out of place don’t normally bother me.
+Well, most of the time they don’t, and never to the point that I want to scratch my eyes out or anything.
+However, there are things that I want to work like clockwork.
+My morning routine is one of those things.
+Sometimes I wondered if I had some mild version of OCD.
 Sloan not being on the front steps to greet me put a pit of worry into my gut that wouldn’t go away.
-I like things to be normal, no surprises, no big events.
+I like things to be normal.
+No surprises and no big events.
 Sloan not on the porch that morning signaled something out of the ordinary.

 Sloan and I had a lot of things in common when it came to timely fashion and order.
 We considered ourselves to be true soulmates; destined to be together one way or another—our pasts linked by fate, as it may be.